Animal Boy by the Ramones

 Animal Boy barely dented the Billboard charts upon release (its peak position was a weak #143) but surprisingly, it garnered some of the Ramones' best reviews in years, due mostly to the notoriety of "Bonzo," which was voted the fifth-best single of 1985 in the Village Voice newspaper's annual music poll.

 Animal Boy also made a great showing at the inaugural New York Music Awards ceremony in 1986, winning for "Best Album" and "Best Single" (for "Bonzo").
 Their "Best Album" trophy is visible in the collage of vintage memorabilia on the cover of 1988's Ramones Mania compilation.

 "Go Home Ann"

-Like most of the studio albums the Ramones released during the '80s, Animal Boy went pretty much unnoticed outside of the band's small but diehard core fan base, which is a shame.
-Animal Boy may not be quite as bad-ass as Too Tough To Die (which is my favorite Ramones record outside of the first four) but it's still a strong collection that is well worth revisiting (or experiencing for the first time) all these years later.
+Like most of the studio albums the Ramones released during the 1980s, Animal Boy went pretty much unnoticed outside of the band's small but diehard core fan base, which is a shame.
+This album may not be quite as bad-ass as Too Tough to Die (which is my favorite Ramones record outside of the first four) but it's still a strong collection that is well worth revisiting (or experiencing for the first time) all these years later.

 © 2019 Keith Abt